Dentosal/LearnTopic/README.md

 # LearnTopic
 Learn stuff about nearly any topic by reading definitions and other stuff.
+Uses DuckDuckGo Instant Answer API.

 A simple angularjs application.
 Sorry about code quality `:/`.